 the ability to serve ads using DoubleClick for Publishers (which allows features like also selling direct ads & setting links to open in a new window)

 One of the other features which was fantastic was the ability to tie click performance back to keyword data.
-That is still somewhat possible, however Google currently hides keyword data on about 90% of organic search traffic and Yahoo! hides keyword data on about 40% of search traffic, so the ability to "close the loop" on the data is not as strong as it once was.
+That is still somewhat possible, however Google currently hides keyword data on about 90% of organic search traffic and Yahoo! hides keyword data on about 50% of search traffic, so the ability to "close the loop" on the keyword level performance data is not as strong as it once was.

-Why People Dislike AdSense - Poor Communications & Bans
+Why People Dislike It - Poor Communications & Bans

 we had blacklisted more than 200,000 total publisher pages, an encouraging decline from last year, and disapproved more than 3,000,000 attempts to join our AdSense network.
 We also removed more than 250,000 publisher accounts for various policy violations.

 If each publisher has an average of 1 website, that would indicate something like a 12.5% of publishers faced banning in 2013.
-If each publisher has an average of 2 sites, it would mean they banned 25% of their network partnerships in a single year - and AdSense bans are lifetime bans.
+If each publisher has an average of 2 sites, it would mean they banned 25% of their partners in a single year - and these bans are lifetime bans.

 In most markets Media.net won't vastly outperform AdSense, but it is certainly worth testing & may do far better than one would expect, particularly in light of how weak the Yahoo!
-Publisher Network was at performing against AdSense many years ago.
+Publisher Network performed many years ago.
 I've read some Media.net reviews which were a bit negative, but many of those were from people earning under $1 a day or such.
-Since Media.net lacks Google's advertising network depth & scale, they try to offset that by trying to do better ad integration with a manually intensive work process to really help the ads match the look and feel of your sites.
+Since Media.net lacks Google's advertising network depth & scale, they try to offset that with better ad integration using a manually intensive work process to really help the ads match the look and feel of your sites.
 It is worth noting that unless you have a decent amount of scale they probably won't be able to justify spending a lot of resources working on custom ad integration for your website.

 Competition shifts the balance of power.
 When companies feel like they don't have to compete they can start believing things like "the whole concept of customer support is absurd."
-Even if using Media.net were revenue neutral against using Google AdSense, it would still be worth doing in order to help shift that balance of power in favor of publishers & away from the Google.
+Even if using Media.net were revenue neutral, it would still be worth doing in order to help shift that balance of power in favor of publishers.
+Some other large web players like Mozilla Firefox have certainly indicated they understand the importance of that sort of competition.

 Competitive eCPM when compared against AdSense in many categories.